-We used the self-targeting model to assess the effect of mutations in several host genomic DNA maintenance systems on the adaptation process.
-First, we evaluated the role of the RecBCD complex responsible for homologous recombination induced by double-strand DNA breaks.
-We used P1 transduction to generate derivatives of KD403 with recB, recC, or recD genes replaced with kanamycin resistance cassette.
-As in the parental, wild-type KD403 strain, induction of self-targeting in the mutants caused SOS response, as judged by cell elongation (Figure 12), cessation of culture growth (Figure 10), and reduction in colony-forming units (Figure 11), but did not increase the number of dead cells 5 h after the addition of cas genes inducers as judged by differential staining of live and dead cells (Figure 12, 13B).
+As in the parental, wild-type KD403 strain, induction of self-targeting in the mutants caused SOS response, as judged by cessation of culture growth (Figure 11), reduction in colony-forming units (Figure 12), and cell elongation (Figure 13), but did not increase the number of dead cells 5 h after the addition of cas genes inducers as judged by differential staining of live and dead cells (Figure 10B, 13).

-Figure 10.
+Figure 11.
 Growth curves showing OD600 of indicated cultures of self-targeting cells in the absence (left) or in the presence (right) of cas gene inducers.
 Aliquots of cultures collected five hours post induction were used for further analyses.

-Figure 11.
+Figure 12.
 Aliquots of serial dilutions of cultures of indicated self-targeting cells with (right) and without (left) inducers of cas gene expression were spotted on LB plates five hours after induction.
 The results of overnight growth at 37°C are presented.

-Figure 12.
+Figure 13.
 Representative images of cells from cultures with and without induction of self-targeting.
 Red cells are dead, green cells are alive.
 Cells become elongated in response to double-stranded DNA breaks (SOS response).